apache/incubator-teaclave-sgx-sdk/Readme.md

 ## v1.0.7 Release

 Supports Intel SGX SDK v2.5.
 Master branch supports Rust nightly build (nightly-2019-04-26) and stable branch supports Rust stable build (stable-2019-04-25).
 Refactored `sgx_tstd` to support `mio`.
-More sample codes added.
+More sample codes added, including Java/Go clients for ue-ra (Thanks to @bradyjoestar)!.
 And we are maintaining forks of popular crates on Github organization [mesalock-linux](https://github.com/mesalock-linux).
 The ported crates are syncing with the original crates with the help of [Pull](https://pull.now.sh) bot and we manually port almost all tests from the original crates to test if the ported crate works well in SGX.
 Please refer to [release_notes](release_notes.md) for further details.

 We changed the built-in EDL files.
 Please carefully upgrade your EDL files on `import` statements.
 If you encountered any problems during compilation, please create issue and let me know.
 Thanks!

-This is not the final release of v1.0.7 and I haven't tagged it yet.
-I'll remove this line after the release of v1.0.7.
-We welcome bug reports!

 **ATTENTION**: Starts from Intel SGX SDK 2.5, `aesmd` requires a environment variable to start.
 If you are using docker, please start `aesmd` as:
 ```
-# LD_LIBRARY_PATH=/opt/intel/libsgx-enclave-common/aesm /opt/intel/libsgx-enclave-common/aesm/aesm_service &
+LD_LIBRARY_PATH=/opt/intel/libsgx-enclave-common/aesm /opt/intel/libsgx-enclave-common/aesm/aesm_service
 ```

 ## v1.0.6 Release